dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/edit-loan/index.md

       value: Editing Loan Records
 layout: docs
 ---
+You know the drill.
+You exported a nice clean loan record from your loan system only to find out that it wasn't so clean after all.
+Not to worry!
+HMDA Hero makes it easy to track down that record and edit the specific data that's keeping you from enjoying that nice glass of Chardonnay.

 <div class="note">
   <strong>Note:</strong> This is the demo content for demonstration purpose only.
 The primary function of this content is to show you what this theme can do.
 There is a more detailed explanation in the <strong>Getting Started</strong> section.